1.) Understanding the Mortgage Market

 23.)
 Buying a House Based on Emotion Just Might Break Your Heart

-June Cotte, Marketing Instructor at the UWO’s Ivey School of Business, states that the price, square footage and location can all be trumped by the instinctive reaction to seeing a home.
+June Cotte, a Marketing Instructor at the UWO’s Ivey School of Business, states that the price, square footage and location can all be trumped by the instinctive reaction to seeing a home.
 The subliminal effect of smells, colors and sounds can have an influence on your decision-making process.
 It is best to know ahead of time how emotion and logic can affect your decisions will help you in the home purchase process.
 It can help you to alleviate the stress that may accompany the process.
 That way, you will feel more in control and have a better home purchase experience.
 The mental, and sometimes internal struggle of emotion and logic is very common amongst those that have embarked on what is supposed to be a very happy time in their lives.
 It is important to say that if you happen to leave emotion or logic unchecked, they can critically complicate the home purchase process.
 In the end, it could leave you with .
 When purchasing that home, it is best to try and stay rational.
-Try not to let expectations, fears or desires for status influence you.
+Try not to let expectations, fears or desires for status to influence you.

 24.)
 Sleeper Costs – What are They?

 Finally closing on that new home and holding those keys in your hand is a happy moment for everyone.
 You’ve gone through all the toils of the home purchase process, from qualifying for the loan to actually putting in the key and walking through your front door for the first time.
 This is a grand and auspicious occasion.
 Now, to get all of your things from the old place to the new.
 Are you going to reserve a moving company or will you do it yourself?
 But wait, will you get a few friends over first to help paint the rooms or will you contract a painter?
 The lawn is bare, will you DIY or hire the landscaping company the realtor suggested?
 Now, the final question.
 Did you make room in your budget for these and other potential expenses?
 These additional expenses are called “”.
 These are the expenses that are typically not thought about during the home purchase process.
 With so many greater things to consider during the purchase process, many of these additional expenditures tend to go by the wayside.
-That is, until you realize they are truly a necessity.
+That is until you realize they are truly a necessity.
 Do you want to be prepared for them?
 Be sure to budget for them before and during the home purchase process.

 25.)
 Border Dispute – Has the Property Been Surveyed?

 Your new home.
 Your own personal space of solace, rest and relaxation.
 It all belongs to you.
 Or does it?
 Do you really know where your property boundary lines are?
-Will putting in that new fence you are planning in the near future encroach on the property of your neighbor?
+Will adding in the new fence you are planning in the near future encroach on the property of your neighbor?
 Did the shed your neighbor put up last week go over the boundary into your yard?
 How do you find out where your boundaries are?
 You seek out the expertise of a .
 The surveyor is the person to call to complete that professional survey for the placement of the lines between your property and your neighbor’s.
-It is not always immediately apparent where these lines truly are physically in accordance to courthouse plat records.
+It is not always immediately apparent where these lines truly are physically in accordance with courthouse plat records.
 Getting a boundary line certification will tell you whether or not the legal description of your property is accurate.
 Even when you want to build that addition of a second story to the back of your home, requires the skill of a surveyor.

 When you need to know the laws of your local ordinance regarding height and dimension of home improvements, a surveyor will advise you of any potential violations of current law.